samuelvanderwaal/metaboss/README.md

 metaboss update data --keypair <PATH_TO_KEYPAIR> --account <MINT_ACCOUNT> --new-data-file <PATH_TO_NEW_DATA_FILE>
 ```

 The JSON file should include all the fields of the metadata `Data` struct and should match `creator` `verified` bools for existing creators.
-E.g. if your NFT was minted from by the Metaplex Candy Machine program, and you wish to keep your candy machine as a verified creator you must add the candy machine to your creators array with `verified` set to `true`.
+E.g. if your NFT was minted by the Metaplex Candy Machine program, and you wish to keep your candy machine as a verified creator *you must add the candy machine to your creators array with `verified` set to `true`*.

 **Make sure you understand how the Metaplex Metadata `Data` struct works and how this command will affect your NFT.
 Always test on `devnet` before running on mainnet. **